j4jks/CHEF-KOCHs-chromium-Hardening/README.md

 * Chromium uses 'Google' as its default search engine
 * Firefox Sync can be hosted on your own server, and uses a zero-knowledge architecture.
 Chrome Sync only syncs to Google servers but's encrypted.
 * Both support private sessions where there is no history saved (private/incognito modes)
+* Chromium natively supports WebRTC, just like Edge and Firefox do as well.
+WebRTC basically can return your IP info if queried, but your browser's usual HTTP headers return IP info and a wealth of other metadata anyway.
+The potential privacy concern is WebRTC providing IP info if located behind e.g. a VPN or anonymous proxy, so if either apply, block the WebRTC query (among other things) with an extension.
+If neither apply, then it is pretty much no point of talking about security (no matter which browser).

 ## Data privacy after user configuration
 * Both Firefox and Chromium extensions may send private/usage data to somewhere (with prior warning)